Reporting suspected adverse events with medical devices

 - Degradation/destruction of the device (e.g. fire)

 - Inappropriate therapy vii.
 An inaccuracy in the labelling, instructions for use and/or promotional materials.
 Inaccuracies include omissions and deficiencies.
-Omissions do not include the absence of information that should generally be known by the intended USERs.
+The absence of information that should generally be known by the intended users is not considered as omissions.

-B. The medical device is considered to be the contributing cause of the incident
+B. The incident considers the medical device to be the contributing cause.

 C. The incident caused or could have caused one of the following outcomes: